Robin-Sch/rstorage-panel/README.md

 You have one panel, which is like the "master", and then you can have multiple nodes (or one if you want) which is where the files are stored.

+Note: RStorage isn't done yet, and won't function properly.
+You could help by looking at the what has to be done section down below and creating a PR/issue.

 ## Installation

 Install [nodejs](https://nodejs.org/en/download/).